 Chronic late payers

-You can also cut down on the time you take to chase chronic late payers by using FreeAgent’s automatic invoice reminder feature - just set it up before you send the invoice, then FreeAgent will do the chasing for you!
+You can also cut down on the time you take to chase chronic late payers by using FreeAgent’s automatic invoice reminder feature - just set it up before you send the invoice, then FreeAgent will do the chasing for you.

-Clients that always forget your payment details
+Customers who always forget your payment details

-Clients that can’t afford to pay just yet
+Customers who can’t afford to pay just yet

 In these cases, demanding immediate payment or issuing late fees is unlikely to be effective, as they simply can’t afford to pay you in full yet.
-Instead, consider arranging some kind of payment plan with these clients, where they pay in instalments.
-That way, your cash flow won’t be as badly affected as it could have been.
+Instead, consider arranging some kind of payment plan with these customers, where they pay in instalments.
+That way, your cashflow won’t be as badly affected as it could have been.

-Clients that go AWOL
+Customers who go AWOL